-These are the most important elements that, together, can put an end to malnutrition whilst building sustainable, and easily accessible, food systems.
+These are the most important elements that, together, can put an end to malnutrition while building sustainable and easily accessible food systems.

 The Zero Hunger Challenge echoes the goal of stopping world hunger by the year 2030.
-However, the challenge also acknowledges that this goal cannot be achieved by a few people.
-We must all contribute, on an international and individual level, and the challenge calls for committee and cooperation in the pursuit of zero hunger.
+However, the challenge also acknowledges that this goal cannot be achieved by a few people, and it calls for commitment and cooperation in the pursuit of zero hunger.
+We must all contribute, on an international and individual level.

 The Zero Hunger Challenge

 Sustainability in every food system, from production to consumption.

 End poverty in rural areas, doubling the productivity and income of small-scale producers.

 Stop food loss and waste, through developing food systems.